damithsj/dsj23/README.md

-# dsj23
-code repository for dsj23.me
+# Code repository for dsj23.me